-Nick Cochran, the Design Practices Lead at ExxonMobil, will be a speaker at Agile India 2018, co-hosted by Designit and Cooper in Bangalore India March 7th, 2018.
+Nick Cochran, the Design Practices Lead at ExxonMobil, spoke at Agile India 2018, co-hosted by Designit and Cooper in Bangalore, India, March 7th, 2018.
 Nick has been designing websites and applications since the early days of the web.
 After working as a developer for several years at ExxonMobil, he realized his passion for crafting great experiences had a home and a future in the world of design.
 In 2015, he turned this passion for design into a role as head of the fledgling User Centered Design team.
 Less than 3 years later, the UCD mindset and practices have permeated the culture of the IT division, and the principles of design thinking and human-centered problem solving are making significant inroads into all major business units.
 He now has his sights on an even larger goal: teaching people the proper way to pronounce GIF.
 Nick currently resides in Spring, TX with his incredible wife and their three delightful children.

 Q: How did you find design?